anishka07/Intellidocs/README.md

 3. **Chunking**: Divide the processed text into manageable chunks to facilitate efficient querying.
 4. **Embedding**: Use Sentence Transformers to generate embeddings for the text chunks, enabling semantic similarity searches.
 5. **Querying**: Develop a retrieval system that allows users to input queries and receive relevant chunks of text based on semantic similarity.
+6. **Structuring**: Structure the generated response with the help of a LLM.

 ## Technologies Used